Murder of Krista Harrison: Capture and trial of Robert Buell

 After Harrison's body was found, a $10,000 reward was placed for information about the abductor, which showed composite sketches of the perpetrator.
 No one was arrested until a year later.
-In 1983, 43-year-old Robert Anthony Buell, employed by the state of Ohio, kidnapped a 28-year-old woman while she was working as a manager at an Ohio gas station in Damascus, Ohio.
+In 1983, 43-year-old Robert Anthony Buell, employed by the state of Ohio, kidnapped a 28-year-old woman who was working as a manager at a gas station in Damascus, Ohio.
 The woman's head was shaved, she was shocked with a severed electrical cord, beaten and was bound to Buell's bed and raped.
 She was able to escape, twelve hours later, fearing for her life, and ran to a nearby house and notified police after her attacker had left to go to work.
 Such a man had previously preyed on Ohio women, who were usually in their late twenties to forties.

 Police then compared the orange carpet fibers found on Harrison's body to the ones in Buell's van, which was the same color as the one seen in 1982.
-The rear-view windows were of a different shape, although it was later revealed that they had been replaced.
+The rear-view windows were a different shape, although it was later revealed that they had been replaced.
 It was later concluded that the fibers on Harrison's body and the carpet in the van were a likely match and records from Sears indicated that Buell had purchased the same type of car seat that was once contained in the bag and box used to conceal the body.
 Paint found on the jeans near the dump site matched that on the outside of Buell's residence as well.
 The jeans themselves were similar to other pairs that he owned.
 Spray paint in his garage was also matched to some that was present on the box.
 A fingerprint on plastic concealing Harrison's body did not match Buell’s fingerprints.